shenlin192/Projet-de-R-D/README.md

 3. go to the "build" directory and run the cmake command `~your projectPath/build$ cmake ../sourceCode`
 4. run the make command in newly created "build" directory `~your projectPath/build$ make`

     After these 4 steps, you have already generated all necessary files for this project.
     Now you can go to the `sourceCode` directory and chose any experiment for testing:

 5. `~your projectPath/sourceCode/experimentName$ node experimentName.js`

 All the file path configuration are in a `CMakeLists.txt` under the `sourceCode` directory.
 If you want to change the structure of this project, just modify this file and rerun the `cmake` and `make` command.

-# Experiments
+# FFI Experiments
-Our Experiments is consisted of three parts.
-The common goal of these experiments are to use C++ library from within JavaScript by using node-ffi.
+Our Experiments consists of three parts.
+The common goal of these experiments is to use C++ library from within JavaScript by using node-ffi.
 For each example, I will firstly explain the C++ library that is going to be used, and then explain how to use that library in JavaScript.

 ## BasicUsage